 Wearing Lots of Hats

-Taylor Lokoff ’25, an LA-based production associate, handles on-set production for awards ceremonies like the Grammys and Oscars.
+Taylor Lokoff ’25, an LA-based production associate, works on awards shows like the Grammys and Emmys.

 Red-carpet events are known for being carefully orchestrated.
 Of course, there are exceptions.
 Anastasia Frazier ’24 found this out at the 40th annual PaleyFest—one of the nation’s top media, TV and film gatherings—as a Newhouse LA student.